-Ireland has always been one of the many places on the (endless) list of countries I needed to see someday.
-I wanted to go for the countryside and landscapes, for the green endless lawns and steep impressive cliffs.
-But besides seeing a glimpse of Ireland’s amazing landscape, I found something a little unexpected: An abundance of culture!
+Ireland has always been one of the many places on the (endless!) list of countries I needed to see someday.
+I wanted to go for the countryside and landscapes, for the green endless lawns, and steep impressive cliffs.
+But besides seeing a glimpse of Ireland’s amazing landscape, I found an abundance of cultural highlights!

 And the best part of many of Dublin’s cultural highlights?
 They are free!
 Here are my favorite cultural findings and free geeky things to do in Dublin:

 Dublin’s parks are all gorgeous, but discovering Iveagh Gardens was one of my favorite finds in Dublin: The fountain sculptures are beautiful and the park itself was so idyllic on a sunny day in early fall.

 Whereas Saint Stephen’s Green Park is one of the go-to sights in Dublin, Iveagh Gardens seemed more like a recreational place for the locals.
 I only spotted a handful of people — a reading retiree on a bench, a couple, someone playing with their dog.

 The gardens were designed in the 19th century as a combination of a perfectly structured French park and the wilderness of an English park.